lindseypgill/hdoc-guide/hdoc-guide/overview.md

 ## 3. Consumption

 Consuming documentation is really describing the implementation of the web server and the Docs UI Web App that makes up the [website](https://docs.hornbill.com) that all published documentation is consumed from.
-The website provides the ability to read Books, browse the Book library, and search for content.
+The website provides the ability to search for content, browse the Book library and read Books.